Today the Sun's on Us: Critical reception

 AllMusic's K. Ross Hoffman described the song as a "highlight" from its parent album Trip the Light Fantastic (2007).
 Nick Levine of Digital Spy remarked that, in "Today the Sun's on Us", Ellis-Bextor took on the role a "guitar pop balladeer" with "limited" vocals.
 Writing for Playlouder, Jeremy Allen positively compared the song to the works of Theaudience, Ellis-Bextor's former band.
 Writing for musicOMH, Ben Hogwood described it as "pleasant enough" and a "grower", despite its lack of "a big chorus".
 The staff of Popjustice listed it as the eighth best single of 2007, calling it "brilliant."
 This Is Fake DIY writer Stuart McCaighy characterised the song as "warm, layered and soothing with a summery sheen".
 Emily Mackay from Yahoo!
 Music compared "Today the Sun's on Us" to "The Cardigans on a bad day" and to the "naffer moments of Pink or Kelly Clarkson."

 Chart performance

 The song entered the UK Singles Chart at number 64, on the chart issue dated 25 August 2007.
-As of January 2014, the song is Ellis-Bextor's 18th best-selling single in the United Kingdom.
+In January 2014, the song was ranked as Ellis-Bextor's 18th best-selling single in the United Kingdom, before slipping to 19th in 2024.